The Family International: The Children of God (1968–1977)

-The founder of the movement, David Brandt Berg (1919–1994), was a former Christian and Missionary Alliance pastor (an evangelical Protestant organization).
+The founder of the movement, David Brandt Berg (1919–1994), was a former pastor in the Christian and Missionary Alliance, an evangelical Protestant denomination.
 Berg started in 1968 as an evangelical preacher with a following of "born-again hippies" who gathered at a coffeehouse in Huntington Beach, in Orange County, California.
 In 1969, after having a revelation "that California would be hit by a major earthquake", he left Huntington Beach and "took his followers on the road".

 They would proselytize in the streets and distribute pamphlets.
 Leaders within The Children of God (COG) were referred to as The Chain.
 Members of COG founded communes, first called colonies (now referred to as homes), in various cities.

+Around the end of 1969, about 200 members of the COG group established a 425-acre "colony" several miles from Thurber, Texas – a ghost town.
+This acreage was owned by the American Soul Clinic.

+By 1971, the COG claimed that it had 4,000 members, mostly consisting of teenagers and people in early 20s.
+In November of 1971, COG's colony was evicted after a serious disagreement with American Soul Clinic's head Fred Jordan and other associates.

 Berg communicated with his followers by writing letters.
 He published nearly 3,000 letters over a period of 24 years, referred to as the Mo Letters.
 In a letter written in January 1972, Berg stated that he was God's prophet for the contemporary world, attempting to further solidify his spiritual authority within the group.
-Berg's letters also contained public acknowledgement of his own failings and weaknesses, for example, he issued a Mo Letter entitled "My confession -- I was an alcoholic!"
+Berg's letters also contained public acknowledgement of his own failings and weaknesses, for example, he issued a Mo Letter entitled "My confession – I was an alcoholic!"
 (ML #1406 Summer 1982) relating his depression after some of his closest supporters quit in 1978.